-The University of Akron - Wayne College provides special services to differently abled students through the Learning Center.
-The services are individualized and help students become more independent without separating them from the rest of the college community.
+In compliance with the Americans with Disabilities Act and University policies and procedures, Wayne College provides accommodations for differently-abled students through the Learning Center.
+The services are individualized and help students become more independent without separating them from the rest of the College community.

-To obtain special services, make an appointment with Dr. Julia Beyeler.
+To obtain special services, make an appointment with Dr. Julia Beyeler, (330) 684-8963 or 1-800-221-8303, ext.
+8963.
 A diagnosis of the disability must be provided to qualify for services.